Chapter 9: Statements Summary and Error Checking

 form (https://sqlite.org/lang_createvtab.html) is problematic from CQL because:

-- not parseable, because the module arguments can be literally anything (or nothing), even a letter to your gramma.
+- it is not parseable, because the module arguments can be literally anything (or nothing), even a letter to your grandma

 - the arguments do not necessarily say anything about the table's schema at all